xinyv-11/Calculation-data/README.md

-Calculation-data

-There are four files in total, namely Figure 2-5.
+Data-For-Interlayer-Frictional-Potential.zip

+This file contains four parts, each corresponding to Figure 2 to Figure 5 in our work (Effect of metallicity on interlayer frictional potential energy of transition-metal dichalcogenides under normal load), and is named after Figure X

+This file contains four parts, each corresponding to Figure 2 to Figure 5 in our work (paper title), and named after Figure X

-Figure 2: Structure and band information of NbS₂ and MoS₂ monolayers and bilayers;
+Figure 2: Crystal structure(POSCAR) and band information(PROCAR) of NbS₂ and MoS₂ monolayers and bilayers;

-Figure 3: Structure and band information of NbS₂ and MoS₂ under normal loading;
+Figure 3: Crystal structure(POSCAR) and band information(PROCAR) of NbS₂ and MoS₂ under normal loading;

 Figure 4: Energy decomposition data of NbS₂ and MoS₂ under normal loading;